9-year-old girl killed as man tries to shoot robber at ATM, police say - NewsBreak

 After being shot, the girl was transported to a hospital in critical condition.
 Her family said she was on life support when she died on Tuesday, hours after the shooting Monday evening.

-Tony Earls, 41, was arrested and charged with aggravated assault, serious bodily injury.9-year-old girl shot in apparent Houston road rage incident
+Tony Earls, 41, was arrested and charged with aggravated assault, serious bodily injury.Is that a gun in your bag?
+Some want stiffer fines as disruptive passengers hit record

 As of Tuesday morning, Houston police said they didn’t know whether the robbery suspect returned fire.
 The robbery victim called 911 to report the robbery, unaware that one of his bullets struck the child, police said.